 How do I register?
 When is the last date for registration?

 Check out registration procedures at the Virginia Department of Elections website.
 You can apply for registration online, find out where your local registration office is located or you can view your current registration and find out how to change it.

 Election Day is Tuesday, November 3rd, 2020.
-The deadline to update your address or register is 22 days before the election.
+The deadline to update your address or register is 22 days before the election or October 13th.

 Can I help the Democrats on Election Day?

 We always need help at the polls where we distribute Democratic sample ballots - we ask volunteers to work two hour shifts.
 Things have changed in the time of COVID, so contact the committee for more details.
 The night before, we need help placing signs around the polling entrances across the county and city.
 And we'll need help in celebrating election night.
-Contact the Committee to find out where we are gathering this year.
+Contact the Committee to find out how we are gathering this year.
 If you are interested in volunteering, please reach out to: email@example.com and they will get you connected with the right person.